-3. CHRIST AND THE HIERARCHY
+3. Christ and the Hierarchy

-The third great spiritual and essential truth is the fact of Christ, the living Christ, present among His people, fulfilling His promise, “Lo, I am with you always, even unto the end of the world”, and increasingly making His presence felt as men approach closer to Him and His group of disciples and world workers.
+The third great spiritual and essential truth is the fact of Christ, the living Christ, present among His people, fulfilling His promise, "Lo, I am with you always, even unto the end of the world", and increasingly making His presence felt as men approach closer to Him and His group of disciples and world workers.
 The church emphasis has been (and is today) upon the dead Christ.
-Men have forgotten that He lives, though they give a tentative recognition to this hope and belief at Easter time, largely because His resurrection guarantees our own “rising again”, and “because He lives, we shall live also”.
-The [page 215] fact of His livingness and of His presence today, here and now, on earth is not emphasized, except through vague and hopeful generalities.
-Men have forgotten that “the blood is the life” and that Christ came to express for us full livingness and because of that, we too can have that “life more abundantly” about which He spoke.
-A warped and selfish, a narrow and terror-inspiring theory of salvation has been evolved by the theologians during the centuries of the Christian era, instead of the presentation of a Christ who lives with us on earth, surrounded by His disciples, the Masters of the Wisdom, easily accessible to those who make the right approach and saving men by the force of His example and by the expression of the life which is in Him and is—unexpressed and largely undiscovered as yet by the majority—to be found also in every man.
+Men have forgotten that He lives, though they give a tentative recognition to this hope and belief at Easter time, largely because His resurrection guarantees our own "rising again", and "because He lives, we shall live also".
+The fact of His livingness and of His presence today, here and now, on earth is not emphasized, except through vague and hopeful generalities.
+Men have forgotten the Christ who lives with us on earth, surrounded by His disciples, the Masters of the Wisdom, accessible to those who make the right approach and saving men by the force of His example and by the expression of the life which is in Him and is—unexpressed and largely undiscovered as yet by the majority—to be found also in every man.

 In the coming world religion, the emphasis will be on these truths.
-Life and not death will be proclaimed; attainment of spiritual status through spiritual living will be taught and the fact of the existence of those who have thus attained and who work with Christ for the helping and salvaging of humanity will be the goal.
-The fact of the spiritual Hierarchy of our planet, the ability of mankind to contact its Members and to work in cooperation with Them and the existence of Those Who know what the will of God is and can work intelligently with that will—these are the truths upon which the future spiritual teaching will be based.
+Life and not death will be proclaimed; attainment of spiritual status through spiritual living will be taught, and the fact of the existence of those who have thus attained and who work with Christ for the helping and salvaging of humanity will be the goal.
+The fact of the spiritual Hierarchy of our planet, the ability of mankind to contact its Members and to work in co operation with Them, and the existence of Those Who [Page 145] know what the will of God is and can work intelligently with that will—these are the truths upon which the future spiritual teaching will be based.

-Relationship to God through Christ has ever been the teaching of all true spiritual leaders, no matter by what name they called Him —and He has many names.
-In the future, we shall draw closer and more intelligently near to the living substance of Reality and be more definite in [page 216] understanding of this hitherto vaguely sensed relationship.
-We shall know and see and comprehend.
-We shall not just believe, have hope and expect some day to have the mystery revealed to us.
-We shall speak openly of that Hierarchy and of its Members and Their work.
-The hierarchical nature of all lives and the fact of the great “chain of hierarchies” which stretches all the way from the mineral kingdom, through the human to the planetary Hierarchy, the Kingdom of God, and on to apparently remote spiritual groups will be emphasized.